 |Percentage of Pupils Achieving Distinction Grade|

-After completing their training at JSTA and their ‘GCSE’ or ‘A’ Levels, many pupils audition for vocational theatre colleges and historically 85% are awarded funding to continue their training.
+After completing their training at JSTA and their ‘GCSE’ or ‘A’ Levels, many pupils progress to the top vocational theatre colleges to continue their training.
 Many former pupils are now working in the West End, touring theatres at home and abroad as well as working in TV and Film.

 To find out more about where our students have gone click here